CBID2/Openmadness/README.md

 ## What is Openmadness?

-Openmadness is a lightweight JavaScript library that brings clarity to array-based and mathematical operations.
-Inspired by the spirit of NumPy, this project offers a JavaScript-first approach to common data manipulation tasks.
+Openmadness is a lightweight JavaScript library that clarifies array-based and mathematical operations.
+Inspired by the spirit of NumPy, this project offers a JavaScript-first approach to everyday data manipulation tasks.

 This is a fictional but realistic open-source project created by the **Technical Writers Mentorship Program (TWMP)** to help documentation engineers practice building rich, clear, and user-centered documentation.